 In the Philippines, Super Sireyna is a popular TV show / beauty pageant for trans women.
 It was launched as early as 1995 on a major national channel.

 But this new visibility also extends beyond Asia.
 In 2012, the British channel BSkyB aired a TV series called “Ladyboys” which dived into the lives of Thai trans women, their struggles and their joys, and featured beauty pageants and love relationships between British men and Thai ladyboys.

 Meeting and dating ladyboys

 All have an increasing population of Asian immigrants, including “ladyboys”.
 While in Asia, it’s almost “easy” to meet ladyboys, as easy as meeting someone randomly in the street.
 The only problem is: will you be able to spot them?
-Asian ladyboys pass remarkably in the crowd, it’s sometimes extremely difficult to spot the difference between an Asian ladyboy and an Asian biological woman.
+Asian ladyboys pass remarkably in the crowd.
+It’s sometimes extremely difficult to spot the difference between an Asian ladyboy and a biological Asian woman.

 Another issue when travelling through Asia and meeting ladyboys “on the street”, is the risk of falling for ill-intentioned ladyboys.
 When you are a foreigner, not all the people you meet are random.
-You can be a target for opportunists, organised crime or sex workers.
-The stereotype is that all ladyboys are sex workers, but this is not the case.
+You can be a target for opportunists, organised crime or people looking for paid one night stands.
+The stereotype is that all ladyboys work in that industry, but this is not the case.

 We have thousands of members, all looking for a date.
 Sign up now and check it out!

 For years, the term ladyboy was mainly used to refer to trans women in Asia.
 It’s still valid to use and some people still use the term.
 But it has become derogatory for some, and they would rather much prefer to use the term transgender instead.